-by Robert R. Dykstra
+Illustrations by Robert D. DeHoet

-In the second decade of the nineteenth century two young slaves, Samuel Turner's boy Nat and Peter Blow's boy Sam, both of them slight in build and coal-black in color, approached adolescence in Southampton County, Virginia, a low, heavily wooded rural backwater abutting the North Carolina line.
+n the second decade of the nineteenth century two young slaves, Samuel Turner's boy Nat and Peter Blow's boy Sam, both of them slight in build and coal-black in color, approached adolescence in Southampton County, Virginia, a low, heavily wooded rural backwater abutting the North Carolina line.
 Both lads, in separate acts of rebellion against the world the slaveholders had made, created for themselves historic roles in the events leading to civil war.

 One hot midsummer night in 1831 the elder of the two, now a moody Baptist preacher much given to visions and revelations, unleashed his personal apocalypse on the neighborhood of his birth.
 Twenty-four hours later he and his black companions had coolly butchered nearly sixty whites, mostly women and children, in the bloodiest slave uprising in American history.
-The slaughter electrified the entire white South, smothering the indigenous abolitionism of the region, stimulating an increasingly furious political defense of slavery against its critics and one last doomed effort to reform it as a way of life more bearable to blacks.
-The dogs of war, let slip in southern Virginia, ultimately led America to Harpers Ferry and Sumter and Bull Run.
-Young Sam Blow would partake of neither the Nat Turner Rebellion nor its equally grim aftermath.
-He had gone west in his master's entourage to the Alabama frontier.
+The slaughter electrified the entire white the aft entourage to the Alabama frontier.
 A mecca for failed Virginia planters in the agriculturally depressed years following the War of 1812, Alabama unfortunately proved no promised land for the Blows.
 In 1820, after four seasons of hard-scrabble farming, Peter Blow, his family, and his slaves moved once again, locating this time in the burgeoning western city of St. Louis.
 Here Peter Blow purchased a boardinghouse where Sam spent his young manhood helping wait on guests.
 And here, a decade later, Peter Blow died, leaving many debts.
 To meet creditors' claims against the estate, "the Blow boy Sam," the frailest of the late proprietor's bondsmen, was sold at public auction, where he fetched the humiliatingly low price of five hundred dollars, less than a third of what slaves his age normally brought.
 The successful bidder in Sam's case was a graduate of the University of Pennsylvania medical school, a struggling young St. Louis physician named John Emerson.
 After acquiring a commission as an army medical officer, Dr. Emerson took his wife, his daughter, and his new black manservant along with him when reporting for duty as post surgeon at Fort Armstrong, Illinois, in the winter of 1833-34.
+Fort Armstrong commanded strategic Rock Island at the rapids of the upper Mississippi River, where during the War of 1812 a British cannon, three gunners, and the local Sauk and Mesquakie Indians had ambushed an American flotilla under Zachary Taylor.
+For Dr. Emerson, as for young Major Taylor before him, Rock Island turned out to be more than he'd bargained for, especially when subzero gales out of Canada hurtled down the frozen, snow-swept expanse of the great river.
+Pleading ill-health, Emerson petitioned his superiors and his political friends for transfer to some more salubrious post.
+The surgery back at the St. Louis arsenal would do nicely, he sug-